Winfrey to interview Jackson accusers in post-film special

 LOS ANGELES (AP) — An Oprah Winfrey interview with two men who say Michael Jackson sexually abused them as boys will air immediately after a documentary on the men.

-HBO and the Oprah Winfrey Network announced today the special, "Oprah Winfrey Presents: After Neverland," will air simultaneously on both channels at 10 p.m.
-Monday Eastern and Pacific time.
+HBO and the Oprah Winfrey Network announced Wednesday that the special, "Oprah Winfrey Presents: After Neverland," will air simultaneously on both channels Monday at 10 p.m.
+Eastern and Pacific.
 That's just after the conclusion of the two-night airing of "Leaving Neverland."

 The networks say the pre-taped interview by Winfrey will be with Wade Robson and James Safechuck, and the film's director, Dan Reed in front of an audience of people affected by sexual abuse.